austinlukaschewski/ngx-student-management/README.md

 - src/app is where the main app is.
 Components folder with a few layout components and a pages folder where my pages components live.
 - src/types is where my typings are.
 - src/styles is all of the styling files.
 I used a generic Angular Material theme that I setup using the custom option in the schematic.
+- I use prettier, eslint, eslint-plugin-simple-import-sort, and prettier-plugin-tailwindcss to format most of my code to make things look nice.